lpaulovt/lpaulovt.github.io/README.md

 ## :information_source: How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js v10.16][nodejs] or higher.
+To clone and run this application, you'll need [Git](https://git-scm.com).
 From your command line:

 ```bash
 # Clone this repository